chrisnoonan98675/site/_posts/2014-09-30-prepare-validate-start-deployment-rest-api.markdown

 	  </containers>
 	</deployment>

-As described [here](http://docs.xebialabs.com/releases/latest/deployit/rest-api/com.xebialabs.deployit.plugin.api.udm.ConfigurationItem.html#validation-messages), validation errors are indicated by a `<validation-messages>` block nested within the CI with errors.
+As described [here](http://docs.xebialabs.com/releases/latest/deployit/rest-api/com.xebialabs.deployit.plugin.api.udm.ConfigurationItem.html#validation-messages), validation errors are indicated by a `<validation-messages>` block nested within the ci with errors.
 There are no validation errors in our case, as we anticipated.

 Finally, then, we can ask XL Deploy to convert our validated deployment spec into a task that can be executed.